Browse all current and upcoming events, exhibitions, performances, lectures, and educational workshops exploring creativity from all angles.

 Browse all programs related to educational workshops, classes, and conferences, bringing hands-on enlightenment to creative topics and crafts.

-Generator Series looks inward, considering the ways that long and short-term memory impact our listening experience.
-Join us at KANEKO on March 8, for a unique performance featuring multimedia performers, The Afield and Alejandro T. Acierto.
+Generator Series looked inward, considering the ways that long and short-term memory impact our listening experience.
+On March 8, we hosted a unique performance featuring multimedia performers, The Afield and Alejandro T. Acierto.

 About The Afield